5 From Repeated Expressions to Functions

 Do Now!

-We could have combined our two special cases into one example, such as
+We could have combined our two special cases into one example, such aspen-cost(0, "") is 0

 Does doing this seem like a good idea?
 Why or why not?